New physics in $b\to s \ell\ell$ decays with complex Wilson coefficients: Summary

 \section{Summary}

-Following a model-independent effective theory approach with dimension-six operators, we have analyzed the new physics effects in $b \to s\ell\ell$ decays, based on data available till date.
+Following a model-independent effective theory approach with dimension-six operators, we have analyzed the new physics effects in $b \to s\ell\ell$ decays, based on the data available till date.
 To the best of our knowledge, we are analyzing the relevant operator basis with complex WCs for the first time in literature.
-We have found that $\mathcal{O}_9$ is the only one-operator scenario with both real and complex WC (with a large non-zero imaginary part), which can give a plausible explanation of the given data.
-Given the situation, we have used the method of model selection AIC$_c$ and cross-validation to pinpoint the best possible combination of operators with real and complex WC, which can best explain the data.
-We have noted that one-operator scenarios with a real WC do not pass the test, while only $\mathcal{O}_9$ with a complex WC pass the test.
-There are a few two and three-operator scenarios which have passed all the criterion set by the selection methods.
-Allowed parameter spaces of the new WCs are shown, and in the selected models, we have given predictions of various observables and compared them.
+We have found that $\mathcal{O}_9$ is the only one-operator scenario with both real and complex WC (with a large non-zero imaginary part), which can provide a plausible explanation of the given data.
+This is the case even if all the CP-asymmetric observables are dropped from the fit.
+We have pointed out the corresponding CP-averaged and CP-asymmetric observables which could be the probable source of such large imaginary contributions.
+Given the data, we have used the method of model selection incorporating both AIC$_c$ and cross-validation to pinpoint the best possible combination of operators with real and complex WC, which can best explain the data.
+The scenario with $\mathcal{O}_9$ is the only one-operator scenario which passes the test.
+However, there are a few two, three and four-operator scenarios which have passed all the criteria set by the selection methods.
+Allowed confidence intervals of the new WCs are shown.
+For the selected models, we have provided predictions for various observables and compared them.
+0.5cm

+{\bf Acknowledgments:} This work of S.N. is supported by the Science and Engineering Research Board, Govt. of India, under the grant CRG/2018/001260.